 TAAT Global Alternatives (CSE:TAAT / OTCQX:TOBAF / FRA:2TP) is a very interesting proposition – an alternative cigarette maker that gives smokers a better experience than smoking a tobacco-based cigarette.
 It wants to provide existing smokers with a means to get away from the addictive qualities of nicotine.

-Taat is looking to compete against the other solutions smokers have used to help them give up, be it nicotine patches or vaping or heated tobacco products.
+TAAT is looking to compete against the other solutions smokers have used to help them give up, often not successfully, be it nicotine patches or vaping or heated tobacco products.
 None of these have been as effective as hoped, and in the case of vaping products, continue to run into regulatory and health obstacles.

 A huge potential global market

-The market for Taat Lifestyle & Wellness is enormous, with an estimated 1.3 bn people currently addicted to nicotine worldwide.
-Taat is setting out to provide a product that tastes as good as, or even better than, a tobacco-based cigarette.
+The market for TAAT Global Alternative is enormous, with an estimated 1.3 bn people currently addicted to nicotine worldwide.
+TAAT is setting out to provide a product that tastes as good as, or even better than, a tobacco-based cigarette.
 Part of its potential appeal comes from the fact that it replicates the ritual of smoking.